hoedt/iclr-blog-track.github.io/_posts/2021-01-07-unnormalized-resnets.md

 $$\boldsymbol{y} = f(\boldsymbol{x}) + \boldsymbol{x},$$

 where $f$ represents some non-linear transformation ([He et al., 2016a](#he16resnet)).
-However, when the outputs of the non-linear transform have different dimensions, it is typical to use a linear transformation to match the dimensions of the skip connections.
+However, when the outputs of the non-linear transform have different dimensions, it is typical to use a linear transformation to match the output dimension of the skip connections with that of the output of the non-linear transform.

 Skip connection became very popular in computer vision due to the work of He et al. ([2016a](#he16resnet), [2016b](#he16preresnet)).
 However, they were already commonly used as a trick to improve learning in multi-layer networks before deep learning was a thing ([Ripley, 1996](#ripley96pattern)).